fluendo/fluster/README.md

     - The pre-commit hook will automatically check that your commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
       Any commit that doesn't adhere to the format will be rejected.
+    - Please correct the following errors:
+        - Expected value for type from: build, chore, ci, docs, feat, fix, perf, refactor, revert, style, test.
 5. Modify the code.
-Make sure the git hook is properly checking that the basic functionality still works.
+Make sure git hooks are properly checking that the basic functionality still works.
 You can also execute `make check` manually.
 Take into account that some basic tests are run to ensure that GStreamer, FFmpeg and libvpx decoders are working fine.
 Thus, you need to have them available.